Alan-JH/nextjs-alan-website/README.md

 # nextjs-alan-website
 Copy of Shihao Cao's website, to mess around with

-For more details on how he built this website, [visit his website itself](https://www.shihaocao.com/notes/how-i-made-this-website/).
+For more details on how he built this website, [visit his website](https://www.shihaocao.com/notes/how-i-made-this-website/).

+react-image-lightbox required for gallery functionality.
+Run npm install react-image-lightbox

 ### Maintenence